 What Is a Frost Line?

-The frost line is the average depth that the ground freezes every year.
-The more severe the winters, the deeper the freeze, and the deeper water pipes and cement footings need to go.
-Also known as ground freezing depth, the frost line extends from the top of the soil to an average depth but thaws out during the warmer months.
+The frost line, also referred to as ground freezing depth, is the typical depth at which the ground freezes each year.
+Harsher winters result in a deeper frost line, requiring water pipes and cement footings to be buried further to prevent damage.
+The frost line extends from the top of the soil to a variable depth, depending on climate conditions, but thaws out during the warmer months.

 Why is Meeting the Frost Lines Important?

 As water freezes, it expands.
-If you’ve ever forgotten a can of soda in the freezer, it will swell and burst.
-It’s the same with water and sewer pipes buried above frost line depths.
+If you’ve ever left a can of soda in the freezer, you’ve seen how it swells and bursts—water and sewer pipes buried too shallow or buried above frost line depths face the same risk.

 The International Plumbing Code states that “Exterior water supply system piping shall be installed not less than 6 inches (152 mm) below the frost line and not less than 12 inches (305 mm) below grade.”

-Above the frost line, the ground can heave up, shifting whatever is in it or freezing the pipes’ contents.
-To avoid these issues, knowing the frost level in your area allows you to construct below-the-ground freezing depths to keep pipes flowing, decks level, and foundations stable.
+Above the frost line, frozen ground can cause heaving, shifting structures, or even freezing the contents of pipes.
+To avoid these problems, knowing the frost level in your area ensures that pipes stay flowing, decks remain level, and foundations stay stable.

 Want to save time and money when digging through frozen ground?
 The Powerblanket 5×9 Ground Thawing Heated Blanket can thaw 12-18 inches per day, allowing you to work efficiently even in frigid conditions.
 These blankets are durable, easy to use, and provide targeted heat exactly where you need it.